finnito/Science/content/12phy/as91523/97-standing-waves.md

 A string has length $0.25m$ and speed of sound $330ms^{-1}$.

-1. Calculate the fundamental frequency
+1. Draw a diagram of the fundamental resonant frequency
+2. Calculate the fundamental wavelength
+2. Calculate the fundamental frequency<br/><br/>
+3. Draw a diagram of the 3rd resonant frequency
+4. Calculate the 3rd harmonic wavelength
-2. Calculate the 3rd harmonic
+5. Calculate the 3rd harmonic frequency

 ---